gravitational/gravity/docs/6.x/monitoring.md

     the ones that ship by default.
 See [Grafana Integration](#grafana-integration) below for details.

-Grafana exposes the cluster-only service `grafana.monitoring.svc.cluster.local:3000`.
+Grafana exposes the cluster-internal service `grafana.monitoring.svc.cluster.local:3000`.

 ### Alertmanager